Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Mouzaia has a leafy village-like vibe, cobblestones and all, and is home to the Grand Mosque of Paris, well worth visiting.

-In fact, one of my favorite pieces of architecture in Paris is the Rotonde de La Villette, by 18th-century neoclassical architect Claude Ledoux, who also built the most unlikely royal saline of Arc-et-Senans near the Jura Mountains.
+In fact, one of my favorite pieces of architecture in Paris is the Rotonde de La Villette, by 18th-century neoclassical architect Claude Ledoux, who also built the most unlikely Royal Saline of Arc-et-Senans near the Jura Mountains.

 The first district is the “main” tourist arrondissement of Paris, by and large a safe area: it is the one that houses the Louvre Museum and the Tuileries.
 You’ll find plenty of tourists here, but your biggest challenge will be avoiding pickpockets and purse snatchers.

-As far as physical safety, the area around the Centre Pompidou and Les Halles, the indoor shopping mall built on the city’s former market is fine in daytime and there are plenty of excellent restaurants nearby and lots of crowds.
-However, on Saturday nights, Les Halles becomes a no-go area as young French people from the projects ride into town to hang out.
+As far as physical safety, the area around the Centre Pompidou and Les Halles, the indoor shopping mall built on the city’s former market, is fine in daytime and there are plenty of excellent restaurants nearby and lots of crowds.

 A number of arrondissements in Paris are largely fine, but the occasional street or block or two should be avoided at night, or precautions taken.